dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 # DNSimple Terraform DNS Change Management Demo

-Welcome to the "DNSimple Terraform DNS Change Management" demo!
-Managing DNS records has never been so straightforward and collaborative.
-Leveraging the power of DNSimple's Terraform provider and the GitOps approach, this demo guides you through the process of managing DNS records for a zone seamlessly.
-By integrating these tools, you can now gain clear insights into DNS changes right within your PRs, fostering transparency and democratizing DNS management access across teams.
+Welcome to DNSimple's Terraform DNS Change Management demo.
+Managing DNS records has never been so straightforward or collaborative.
+Leveraging the power of DNSimple's Terraform provider and the GitOps approach, this demo guides you through the process of seamlessly managing DNS records for a zone.
+By integrating these tools, you'll gain clear insights into DNS changes within your PRs, fostering transparency and democratizing DNS management access across teams.

 What you can to gain from this demo: